dufferzafar/win-butler/README.md

 ## <a name="changelog"></a>Changelog

+* Updated: Startup applications only run if not already running.
 * Added: Delays some applications so as to reduce load on startup. <applications.ahk>
 * Added: A check to ensure that some required applications are always running.
 See <applications.ahk>
 * Updated: All Urls and HTML files now open in Firefox.